 The USDA-Natural Resource Conservation Service has evaluated soil characteristics and rated soil potential for building site development based upon wetness, shrink-swell potential, bearing strength, susceptibility to flooding, slope steepness, and frost action.
 The ratings range from low to very high potential.
 Typically, areas near flowages and in wetlands have the lowest ratings.
 Exhibit 5-3 identifies soil potential for building site development.
-About half of the area within the Town of Richford (42.4%, 9,419 acres) has soils that are considered to have a very high suitability for building site development, while an additional 25 percent (5,561 acres) have a medium suitability (Table 5-7).
-Approximately 32 percent (7,103 acres) of the Town is rated very low or is not rated for building site developments.
-Water accounts for slightly less than one percent of the area.
+Just over one third of the area within County (34.8%, 141,989 acres) has soils that are considered to have a very high suitability for building site development, while an additional 22.8 percent (93,197 acres) have a medium suitability (Table 5-7).
+Approximately 40.3 percent (164,557 acres) of the county is rated very low or is not rated for building site developments.
+Water accounts for two percent of the area.
+Generally very low ratings are found in the eastern tier of the county in the area of the former lake basin, other areas near flowages and wetlands are scattered throughout the county.
+The greatest concentration of areas of very high suitability is found to the west of the outer moraine and in the area between the inner and out moraine in the western part of the county.
+(For more information please see Agricultural, Natural and Cultural Resource Chapters of the individual town plans.)